gguillotte/mdsrd5/README.md

 -   Reorganize and divide the SRD so that its modular components can be easily modified for people building new systems on its foundation.
 -   Export the content from Markdown to other formats more easily.
 For instance, exporting to a PDF gives us bookmarks that the first-party version lacks.

-What this *won't* be is a complete replacement for the roleplaying game system it references, or a repository for third-party content, or an advertising-supported commercial endeavor.
+What this *won't* be is a complete replacement for the roleplaying game system it references, or a repository for third-party content, or an advertising-supported or commercial endeavor.

 This project is inspired by the stalwart [Hypertext d20 SRD](http://www.d20srd.org/) by Jans Carton.

 > **WARNING:** This is a work in progress.
 Using it as a source for a product covered by the Open Gaming License might expose you to liability.
 I am not a lawyer, and this is not legal advice; consult a lawyer before using the OGL.
 Any protected terms in this document not owned by me or that are not Open Game Content or otherwise freely available content are used unintentionally and will be removed immediately on request.